|LW.10679 / LW.11210

 Pre-Requisite: International Law or equivalent.
 (See "Qualifications for Applicants" below)

-The Global Justice Clinic explores how human rights law can be brought to bear on situations of global injustice, and whether, how, and when human rights work can be rights-based.
-Working on cases and projects that involve cross-border human rights violations, the deleterious impacts of extraterritorial activities by state and non-state actors, and emerging problems that require close collaboration between actors at the local and international levels, students engage in human rights advocacy in domestic and international settings.
+The Global Justice Clinic engages in work to prevent, challenge, and redress rights violations in situations of global inequality.
+Working on cases and projects that involve cross-border human rights violations, the deleterious impacts of conduct by state and non-state actors, and emerging problems that require close collaboration between actors at the local and international levels, students engage in human rights investigation, advocacy, and litigation in domestic and international settings.
+Serving as legal advisers, counsel, co-counsel, or advocacy partners, Clinic students work side-by-side with human rights activists from around the world.
+The Global Justice Clinic endeavors to carry out its work in a rights-based manner and uses methods from across the disciplines.

-Fieldwork consists of projects and/or cases undertaken for or in collaboration with individual clients, human rights organizations in the United States and abroad, and intergovernmental human rights experts and bodies (including the United Nations).
+Fieldwork consists of projects undertaken for or in collaboration with individual clients, human rights organizations in the United States and abroad, and intergovernmental human rights experts and bodies (including the United Nations).
 Fieldwork focuses on issues related to global injustice such as: economic and social rights such as the right to health and the right to water; human rights, national security, and counter-terrorism; transnational corporate accountability; human rights and the environment; and the human rights of marginalized groups.
-These projects give students an opportunity to assist in formulating policy, research, and legal responses to complex human rights problems.
+These projects give students an opportunity to find their role alongside collaborative partners in formulating policy, conducting research, and strategizing legal responses to challenging human rights problems.

 Past and current projects include working with NYU’s Center for Human Rights and Global Justice or with domestic and international NGOs to:

-- Litigate in U.S. and international forums on behalf of individuals seeking redress for their rendition, enforced disappearance and cruel, inhuman and degrading treatment;
+- Litigate in U.S. and international forums on behalf of individuals seeking redress for human rights violations;

-- Use open government laws, such as the Freedom of Information Act, to obtain information about rights-violating practices and develop advocacy strategies with a wide range of partners to promote free speech and assembly rights;
+- Use open government laws, such as the Freedom of Information Act, to obtain information about rights-violating practices and develop advocacy strategies with a wide range of partners;

-- Investigate, research, document and report on human rights concerns, such as those raised by the use of drones, using traditional and cutting-edge human rights methodologies;
+- Investigate, research, document and report on human rights concerns using traditional and cutting-edge human rights methodologies;

-- Enhance the capacity of community-based organizations to incorporate human rights methodology and law into their preventive advocacy efforts in relation to mining in poor countries; and
+- Enhance the capacity of community-based organizations to incorporate human rights methodology and law into their advocacy efforts.

 Qualifications for Applicants

-A course in International Law or its equivalent is a prerequisite.
+A course in International Law or its equivalent is a prerequisite for the clinic.
 A course in International Human Rights Law is not a prerequisite for the clinic, but it is recommended.
 The clinic experience will be enhanced by some familiarity—either through formal study or other engagement—with international humanitarian law.
 Please address these issues in your application.

 Credit Structure and Time Commitment Expected

 The clinic’s seminar plus fieldwork components are to be taken together for a combined total of 14 credits (7 credits per semester).
-Students will be expected to devote two full days (approximately 16 hours) per week to their clinic fieldwork in addition to the time allotted to reading, written, and simulation assignments for the seminar.
+This clinic is time-intensive.
+Students will be expected to devote at least two full days (often more) per week to their clinic fieldwork in addition to the time allotted to reading, written, and simulation assignments for the seminar.
 Students applying to the clinic should ensure that they are able to make such a time commitment.
+Projects often require student work during winter and spring breaks.
 We strongly recommend that students speak to prior clinic students to get a sense of the workload and requirements.

 Students should submit the standard application, a resume and a grade transcript via CAMS.
 Selected student applicants will be contacted by Diana Limongi for an interview.